OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Solution-overview.md

 ### Clean function

 This is an time trigger function and it runs as per the scheduled time.
-It deletes the staged files and file consent card to which there is no response by user within a set period of time.
+It deletes the staged files and file consent card for which there is no response from user within a set period of time.